Barry Oshry’s Organisation Workshop

 Barry Oshry, a North American systems theorist, has worked for over 45 years with a single-minded quest to unlock the mysteries of power and powerlessness in social systems.
 Through decades of research, Oshry made a simple observation.
 In organisation after organisation, regardless of the industry, size or country, he witnessed the same self-limiting patterns of behaviour.
 Each time the problems were thought to be unique and personal.
 And the solution:to shuffle, fire or change the players.
 The only problem was, the same issues kept coming back.
 What Oshry realised was that the vast majority of problems were not, in fact, personal.
 Instead, they were systemic – meaning shaped by the different contexts within which people operate and work relative to one another.
 And that the path to leadership lay not in changing the players but in working the underlying systemic issues in ways that produce lasting results.

-John Watters is the leading authority in Barry Oshry’s systems leadership work in Europe.
-John draws on deep and varied experience having worked in partnership with Barry Oshry for 20 years and runs this workshop with organisations of all sizes and sectors across the world.
-John is an Associate of Future Considerations, MD of Living Leadership and Senior Associate of Power+Systems.
+John Watters is one of the leading authorities on Barry Oshry’s systems leadership work having worked closely with Barry Oshry for 20 years.
+John uses this framework in his consulting work with organisations of all sizes and sectors across the world..
 He specialises in working with complex challenges that involve multiple stakeholders; creating the conditions for fundamental shifts in performance and realising personal and organisational purpose.
+John is MD of Living Leadership, Associate of Future Considerations and Senior Associate of Power+Systems.

 Read one of our participant’s review from a previous organisational workshop here.